mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-01-Virtualization-and-Identity-Infrastructure-Foundation/README.md

 ## Outcome

-A Windows Server 2022 virtual machine (**MRTG-DC01**) was successfully deployed within an isolated Hyper-V environment.

-This system establishes the foundational identity infrastructure layer and will be promoted to a Domain Controller in the next phase.

-The environment now supports the deployment of Active Directory Domain Services and centralized authentication within a controlled internal network.
+A secure virtualization environment was successfully established to support enterprise Active Directory deployment.

+The domain controller virtual machine (MRTG-DC01) was provisioned and prepared for identity services installation.

-This environment now supports secure deployment of centralized identity services, forming the foundation for authentication, authorization, and policy enforcement in subsequent labs.
+This infrastructure now serves as the controlled boundary for authentication, authorization, and policy enforcement within the MRTG IAM environment.

 ---